 Enrollment is through the school office.
-Each January there is open registration for all children who plan to attend St. Charles the upcoming school year.
+Each January there is a re-registration process for existing school families.
+At this time existing families must indicate their intent to return the following school year.
+If the re-registration forms and registration fees are not returned prior to the open registration during the last week of January a spot for existing students will not be guaranteed.
+Open registration for all children not currently enrolled in St. Charles Preschool or school will open the last week in January.
 If space is not available, parents may place their students on a waiting list.
 Times and dates for registration are announced in the parish bulletin.
 Financial assistance forms must be filed by March.